 International Student Admission

 All international students whose native language is not English must submit an official Test of English as a Foreign Language (TOEFL) score of at least 550 for the paper-based test (or 79 Internet-based) or an International English Language Testing System (IELTS) overall band score of 7.0 for admission.
-International graduate students are required to provide proof of financial resources as part of the admission process.
+International graduate students enrolled in on-campus programs are required to provide proof of financial resources as part of the admission process.
 Although on-campus employment may be available, an international student should not plan to secure any finances through employment in the United States.

 Board of Regents policy makes it possible for students to audit courses at reduced costs as follows: Wisconsin residents may audit classes by paying only 30 percent of the normal per credit academic fee and non-residents may audit by paying 50 percent of the non-resident academic fee.
 In both cases any special course fees or materials are additional.
-Individuals enrolled as special students may take one course for credit (at the normal per credit resident or non-resident fee) and another as an auditor during the same semester.

 Transfer of Credits

 Up to nine* credits of transfer graduate coursework may be approved to count toward a graduate degree earned at UW-Eau Claire.
 This limit of nine* transfer credits includes both courses taken prior to admission and after admission.
 These credits must be earned from another regionally accredited institution that is offering a comparable graduate degree program.
 Only courses in which a B (GPA of 3.00) or above is earned and representing course content equivalent to that offered by the University of Wisconsin-Eau Claire will be accepted and applied toward graduate degree programs.
 Transfer course grades are not computed in the resident GPA at UW-Eau Claire.
 No credit toward a graduate degree will be allowed for correspondence work.